Arc AIxBio Fellows Program for Undergrads

 We are committed to nurturing the next generation of life scientists and are inviting undergraduate students interested in AIxBio to propose open, exploratory projects they can work on at their home institutions in partnership with Arc researchers for 6-12 months.

-Over the course of their projects, Fellows will work with dedicated mentors from Arc's research teams with the goal of generating tangible outputs: code, models, analyses, and ideally publications or conference submissions.
+Over the course of their projects, Fellows will work with dedicated mentors with the goal of generating tangible outputs: code, models, analyses, and ideally publications or conference submissions.
 This is a part-time (~10 hours a week) and remote position intended to coincide with your coursework.

 What You'll Receive